How to Establish Texas Domicile as an Expat

 As a US citizen or green card holder, you must still:

-- File federal income tax returns annually (IRS Form 1040)
+- File federal income tax returns annually (IRS Form 1040), per IRS Publication 54

 - Report worldwide income

-- Pay federal income tax (subject to exclusions/credits)
+- Pay federal income tax (subject to FEIE, FTC, and other exclusions or credits)

 Foreign Earned Income Exclusion (FEIE)

-If you qualify, you can exclude up to $126,500 (2025) of foreign earned income from federal taxes using the Foreign Earned Income Exclusion.
+If you qualify, you can exclude approximately $130,000 of foreign earned income for tax year 2026 from federal taxes using the Foreign Earned Income Exclusion under IRC §911.

 - Physical Presence Test: Be present in a foreign country for 330 days out of any 12-month period, OR